RexBurk/Self-Directed-Study/README.md

 # Self Directed Study - HTML/CSS
-This repository displays examples of my coding knowledge and ability to create a webpage.
+This repository displays multiple examples of my coding knowledge and ability to create webpages.